Drunken boxing: History

 Due to a scarcity of historical sources, it is nearly impossible to point to the time or place of drunken boxing's origin, nor to trace a credible lineage of teachers and students between drunken boxing's earlier documentation and present day practice.
 Drunken boxing probably appeared and disappeared in different places and at different times, with little more than common cultural and martial arts context to relate the different cases of drunken boxing with each other.

 Written records

-The earliest written reference to drunken boxing is probably in the classic novel Water Margin, in which the Song Dynasty rebel Wu Song is depicted as a master of drunken boxing.
+The earliest written reference to drunken boxing is probably in the classic novel Water Margin, in which the Song dynasty rebel Wu Song is depicted as a master of drunken boxing.

-In the kung fu manual "Boxing Classic" (拳經 (quán jīng)) from the 18th century, Shàolín monks are described as practicing the style of 8 drunken immortals boxing.
-This style is described as a technical derivative of dì tàng quán.
+In the kung fu manual "Boxing Classic" (拳經 (quán jīng)) from the 18th century, Shaolin monks are described as practicing the style of eight drunken immortals boxing.
+This style is described as a technical derivative of ditangquan.